acikgozb/tcp-ip-journey/1-ping/README.md

 **Hey, I need the MAC address of `192.168.1.1`, please let me know when you get this message.**

-Now, ARP is a L3 protocol, and same rules are applied to this protocol as well.
+Now, ARP is a L3 protocol, and same rules are applied to this protocol as well:

+1 - It needs a source IP, which is `192.168.1.1`.
+2 - It needs a source MAC address, which is the host's MAC address.
+2 - It needs a destination IP, since it is a broadcast message, ARP puts the _broadcast address_ of the subnet, which is `192.168.1.255`.

-An ARP packet needs to travel through the physical path, just as any other packet.
+However, An ARP packet needs to travel through the physical path just as any other packet.
-We still do not have the MAC address though, so what is used as a MAC address?
+We still do not have the MAC address for the destination though, so what is used for that?

-The answer is - ARP sends a _broadcast message_ to the whole network.
+The answer lies in the fact that ARP sends a _broadcast message_ to the whole network.
 And here comes another important thing about broadcasts - which is the fact that the MAC address of a broadcast message is `FF:FF:FF:FF:FF:FF`.

 When this MAC address is used in a packet, it indicates that this is a broadcast message so eventually the message gets send to every single device on our test network.